neonkore/Nunicode/README.md

 3. UTF-16BE (big endian)

 LE and BE are obviusly little-endian and big-endian, generic one's endianess is defined by the byte order mark (BOM) at the beginning of the string.
 Thus generic UTF-16 is always BOM + either UTF-16LE or UTF-16BE.

 nunicode provide only nu\_utf16le and nu\_utf16be for the encoding and decoding, BOM is handled by nu\_utf16 functions.
 It's up to you to decide if you need BOM or just UTF-16LE/BE.
 Either you choose, you'll get valid UTF-16 variant.

 Note that nunicode will never report string endianess explicitely but will provide read, reverse read, write and BOM write functions instead.
 See ``samples/utf16.c``.

 Everything said above about UTF-16 also applies to UTF-32.

 [UTF BOM FAQ]: http://www.unicode.org/faq/utf_bom.html#bom5

-## NOTES ON REVERSE READING
+## REVERSE READING

 nunicode do not provide str\[i\] (access by index) equivalent since it will always be slow.
 Instead you can do nu\_utf8\_revread(&u, encoded) and other encodings variants to read character in backward direction.

 It is always a bad idea to pass arbitrary pointer to revread().
 UTF-8 and CESU-8 can possibly recover from programming error (pointer poiting to the middle of multibyte UTF-8 sequence), but UTF-16 and UTF-32 revread will fail badly.
 In fact, UTF-32 revread is just "const char \*p - 4".

 Pointer passed to revread() is supposed to always come from call to nu\_utf8\_read().
 Otherwise prepare to unforeseen consequences.

 As a side note, if you pass 0 as a pointer to decoded character, revread(), as you would expect, won't do any redundant decoding, but will just iterate over the string.

     :::c
     /* skip 5 characters backwards */